alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

   - S&R will probably be a re-work of the existing white paper that BM, CD and HM worked on last year.
   - We’ll still write impact case studies (when E&S is done), but they’ll be decoupled.
   - Overall, I’m to focus on the case studies as entirely stand-alone and others will put together the WP narratives.

+MS: Hopefully, this pivoting will reduce some burden on you.

 ### Notes to discuss during 1:1